Image: Shutterstock

 44. Bethany

-Another name of a Hebrew origin, it means a house of figs. Apart from England and Wales, Scotland also is a fan of the name of the Biblical city.
+Another name of Hebrew origin, it means a ‘house of figs.’ Apart from England and Wales, Scotland also is a fan of the name of the Biblical city.

 45. Carmel

-In the Old Testament, Carmel was a mentioned as a mountain in Israel.
-In Hebrew, it means garden.
+In the Old Testament, Carmel was mentioned as a mountain in Israel (11).
+In Hebrew, it means ‘garden.’
 This English given name is majorly used by the Catholics.
+Singer Carmel McCourt is a notable bearer of this name.

 46. Chandler

-This name has an English background and means candle-maker.
-It also reminds one of the witty character from F.R.I.E.N.D.S.
+Chandler is the name of a city in Arizona that is considered to be a tech hub.
+This name has an English background and means ‘candle-maker.’
+It also reminds one of the witty characters from F.R.I.E.N.D.S, known for his sarcastic humor.

 47. Zaire